Chocolate Sauce for Ice Cream That Goes Hard – Magic Shell Recipe

 Ingredient Substitutes for Dietary Needs

 • Vegan Options: You can replace cream with almond or oat milk and use coconut oil or vegan butter.
-Coconut oil is very good for the hardening effect.
-Oat milk is good for extra natural sweetness and creamy texture.

 • Gluten-Free: This easy homemade chocolate sauce for ice cream that goes hard is already a gluten-free recipe.
 But I still recommend you check the label on cocoa powder because some brands may have gluten.
 But in most cases, they are gluten-free.